dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 ### Source code is up on Github

 The source code examples in this post are also up on [Github in my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-parent).
+This is also where I place the source code examples for the many other [blog posts that I have wrote on threejs](/categories/three-js/) thus far as well

 ### version numbers matter

-When I created these source code examples for the first time and wrote this post I was using threejs r127. this was a late version of threejs in the first half of 2021, so it is possible that at some point in the future these source code examples will break.
+When I created these source code examples for the first time and wrote this post I was using threejs r127.
+This was a late version of threejs in the first half of 2021, so it is possible that at some point in the future these source code examples will break.

 ## 1 - Basic object3d parent example